-To define the satisfaction relation \mathfrak{M} , $s \models \varphi$ for second-order formulas, we have to extend the definitions to cover second-order variables.
+To define the satisfaction relation $\mathfrak{M}, s \models \varphi$ for second-order formulas, we have to extend the definitions to cover second-order variables.
 The notion of a structure is the same for second-order logic as it is for first-order logic.
-There is only a diffence for variable assignments s: these now must not just provide values for the first-order variables, but also for the second-order variables.
+There is only a difference for variable assignments s: these now must not just provide values for the first-order variables, but also for the second-order variables.

 Definition 9.3 (Variable Assignment).
-A variable assignment s for a structure \mathfrak{M} is a function which maps each

-A structure assigns a value to each constant symbol and function symbol, and a second-order variable assigns objects and functions to each object and function variable.
+A variable assignment s for a structure $\mathfrak M$ is a function which maps each function symbol, and a second-order variable assignment assigns objects and functions to each object and function variable.
 Together, they let us assign a value to every term.